ISISComputingGroup/ibex_developers_manual/Migrate-an-Instrument-Control-PC.md

 1. Transfer beamline parameters from `c:\LabVIEW Modules\Common\Experiment Parameters\Beamline Parameters.xml` to experimental parameters in IBEX.
 1. Ask the scientists to confirm that the instrument is behaving as expected.
 1. Add the instrument and release version of IBEX to the Instrument Information table on the [IBEX wiki page](https://github.com/ISISComputingGroup/IBEX/wiki).
+1. Check that the instrument has the latest version of the LabVIEW Galil driver and update from SourceSafe if not (make backup of existing driver first).
+On startup, the VI removes the software limits that the EPICS driver uses and allows SECI to function as before - which will need to happen when switching back and forth between IBEX and SECI during testing.

 # How to review